 Tree Protection on Construction and Development Sites, A Best Management Practices Guidebook for the Pacific Northwest, 2009

 The dangers of tree topping (and why you should be suspect of a company that offers this service)

 I prefer to plant trees rather than cut them down.
-But for every tree that I do remove, funds will be donated so that two new trees will be planted in our National Forests through the Arbor Day Foundation, or I will personally plant a tree on my family homestead in the Skagit Valley.
+But for every tree that I do remove, funds will either be donated so that two new trees will be planted in our National Forests through the Arbor Day Foundation, or I will personally plant a tree on my family homestead in the Skagit Valley.